uncenter/uncenter.dev/src/content/posts/pandas-with-nicegui-and-grids.md

 archived: true
 ---

-In the process of making my [`chemic`](https://github.com/uncenter/chemic) package, I wanted to make a GUI for it.
-I found [NiceGUI](https://nicegui.io) and for a Python frontend it is not too terrible.
+In the process of making a GUI for my [`chemic`](https://github.com/uncenter/chemic) package through [NiceGUI](https://nicegui.io), I couldn't figure out how to use a Pandas DataFrame inside a NiceGUI Grid.

-Anyway, I wanted to use a Pandas DataFrame inside a NiceGUI Grid.
-I couldn't find any examples of this, so I thought I'd write one up.

 Here's NiceGUI's example reference for the AGGrid (edited a bit to make it more readable):